 All of our products are made from cruelty-free sources.
 This means that no animals were harmed because no animals were used to create any of our garments or accessories.
 Our luxurious fur products are also vegan, because in addition to not using animal fur or leather, our furs do not contain wool or silk.

 We are aware that most animal-free furs contain non-biodegradable fibers such as polyester and acrylic, so when using recycled fibers made from these virgin synthetics, we make sure they meet the Global Recycled Standards (GRS) and are sourced from post consumer waste.
-Meanwhile, to begin solving for these virgin synthetics, for Fall 2020 we are introducing Eco Fur, an animal-free fur textile that is 37% bio-based and 67% recycled polyester.
+Meanwhile, to begin solving for these virgin synthetics, for Fall 2020 we introduced BIOFUR™, an animal-free fur textile that is made with a plant-based polymer.
 Ultimately, our goal for 2021 is to offer animal-free fur products that do not contain polyester or any other virgin synthetics.
+Until we reach that goal, we are implementing an upstream solution to deal with microfiber pollution and non-recycled synthetic textiles.

 Our super warm and soft animal-free vegan fleece is made from recycled 100% post-consumer plastic that meets Global Recycled Standards (GRS).